 The Clarity All Investors Deserve

-We all have more access to information than ever before.
-Unfortunately, however, the financial services industry remains unnecessarily opaque.
+At a time when we have more access to information than ever before, the financial services industry remains unnecessarily opaque.

-Do you know if your investment advisor, broker or trust relationship officer is paid by commissions generated by products you buy or incentivized to offer certain solutions over others?
+- How does the investment advisor, broker or trust relationship officer get paid?
+Are they paid commissions on products you buy?
+Do they receive financial incentives to offer certain solutions over others?

-Not all firms have the conflicts we mention above, and some conflicts can be appropriately managed.
-Unfortunately, however, investors are at a disadvantage when facing off against firms if they do not have past experience in the industry and know “inside baseball” terms.
+Not all firms have these conflicts, and some conflicts can be appropriately managed.
+Unfortunately, however, investors are at a disadvantage when facing off against firms if they don’t know the inside baseball terminology that makes even detailed disclosures difficult to understand.

 The reality is that all advisory firms have conflicts of interest, including Fiduciary Wealth Partners.
 Conflicts are an inevitable part of any business.
-We believe that it all comes down to one word: Transparency.
+We have made Fiduciary Pledges that we believe better align our services with the interests of our clients and encourage all to review them and ask us hard questions.
+At the end of the day, we feel that managing conflicts comes down to one word: transparency.

-Fiduciary Wealth Partners wants to help change the conversation from unanswered questions to transparent dialogue about how products and strategies further investors’ goals.
+Fiduciary Wealth Partners wants to help change the conversation from opacity and unanswered questions to transparent dialogue about the way products and strategies can further investors’ goals.

 Families and trustees hire us to manage wealth plans, but they often tell us what they value most is the transparency and peace of mind they get when working with us.